All Episodes

 They're going to demand all kinds of classified material from the government.

-They're going to demand to see everything that Libby said to these reporters, and these reporters reported and took in their notes that Libby said to them.
+They're going to demand to see everything that Libby said to these reporters and that these reporters reported and took in their notes that Libby said to them.

-You're going to see a parade of reporters being being subpoenaed and called to testify in this in this trial.
+You're going to see a parade of reporters being subpoenaed and called to testify in this trial.

 They are likely to question whether political bias of news outlets involved in this whole case played a role in testimony by their reporters against the top White House officials.